At Holy Cross Catholic School, student life is an important part of educating the WHOLE child

 Program hours: 8:30-11:00am Monday, Wednesday & Friday.

-The Holy Cross preschool program is meant to help children learn through play.
+The Holy Cross early childhood program is meant to help children learn through play.
 Instruction centers around timely themes throughout the school year.
 Areas for child development include development of language skills and expression, fine and gross motor skills, understanding of and appreciation for mathematics, science and literacy.
 Children have time to discover the world through the use of puzzles, games, arts, crafts, dramatic play, imagination, large muscle play and small manipulative play.
 The message of Catholic Christianity is woven into the school day for the children.

 “Grace is not part of consciousness; it is the amount of light in our souls, not knowledge nor reason”